onosokwe/onosokwe/README.md

 ---

-- 🔭 I write in `Javascript` and `Typescript` proficiently.
+- 🔭 I write in `PHP`, `Javascript` and `Typescript` proficiently.
-- 🌱 I have a positive attitude and I am adept towards learn new concepts.
+- 🌱 I have a positive attitude and I am adept towards learning new concepts.
 - 👯 I’m open to collaborate on all kinds of `Projects`.
-- 🖊️ I am going to start putting my knowledge and experience into writing articles.
 - 🥅 My Goal is to learn more and build more.
-- ⚡ Fun fact: I love going to the `movies`, playing `scrabble`, `chess` or `monopoly`.
-Or visiting `beaches` with family.

 ---
 <!--